- How is acute myeloid leukemia treated?

 People who get a donor's stem cells are given drugs to prevent rejection as well as other medicines as needed to prevent infections.
-Usually within a couple of weeks after the stem cells are given they start making new white blood cells.
+Usually, stem cells start making new white blood cells within a couple of weeks after they are given.
 Then they begin making platelets, and finally, red blood cells.

 Patients having SCT have to be kept away from germs as much as possible until their white blood cell count is at a safe level.
 They stay in the hospital until the white cell count reaches a certain number, usually around 1,000.
 After they go home, they will be seen in the outpatient clinic almost every day for several weeks.

 Most older patients can't have a regular transplant that uses high doses of chemo.
-Some may be able to have what is called a "mini-transplant" (also called a non-myeloablative transplant or reduced-intensity transplant), where they get lower doses of chemo and radiation that do not destroy the all cells in their bone marrow.
+Some may be able to have what is called a mini-transplant (also called a non-myeloablative transplant or reduced-intensity transplant), where they get lower doses of chemo and radiation that do not destroy the all cells in their bone marrow.
 They then are given the donor stem cells.
-These cells enter the body and form a new immune system, which sees the leukemia cells as foreign and attacks them (a "graft-versus-leukemia" effect).
-Many doctors still think this approach is experimental in AML.
-Studies are being done to find out how useful it may be against AML.
+These cells enter the body and form a new immune system, which sees the leukemia cells as foreign and attacks them (a graft-versus-leukemia effect).
+This is not the standard type of transplant used for AML, and some doctors still think of this approach as experimental in this disease.

 Some things to keep in mind

-Stem cell transplantation is a complex treatment.
+Stem cell transplantation (SCT) is a complex treatment.
 If the doctors think that a person with leukemia might be helped by this treatment, it is important that it be done at a hospital where the staff has experience.
-Some transplant programs may not have experience in certain transplants, especially those from unrelated donors.

-A stem cell transplant can cost more than $100,000 and may mean a long hospital stay.
+SCT can cost more than $100,000 and might mean a long hospital stay.
 Because certain types of SCT may be seen as “experimental” by insurance companies, they might not pay for it.
 You should find out what your insurance will cover and what you might have to pay before deciding on a transplant.

 Side effects of stem cell transplant

-Side effects from stem cell transplantation can be divided into early and long-term effects.
-The early side effects are much the same as those caused by any other type of high-dose chemo.
-One of the most common and serious short-term effects is the greater risk of infection.
+Common side effects are much the same as those caused by any other type of chemo and can be severe.
+These include nausea and vomiting, mouth sores, and severe low blood counts.
+One of the most common and serious short-term effects is the greater risk of infection caused by low white blood cell counts.
 Antibiotics are often given to try to prevent this.
-Other side effects, like low red blood cell and platelet counts, may mean the patient will need transfusions.
+Other side effects, like low red blood cell and platelet counts, often mean the patient will need transfusions.